OCA/sale-workflow/sale_order_type/README.rst

    propagated.
 2. You can also define a type for a particular partner if you go to *Sales & Purchases* and set a sale order type.
+3. When the type defines an analytic distribution, it is applied to the lines of its orders.
+As picking a type is an explicit decision taken order by order, that distribution prevails over the one that the analytic distribution models would resolve for the product or the partner.

 Bug Tracker
 ===========